Dorothy99-love/Style-transfer/README.md

 ## Overview

-This repository provides a rigorous evaluation of LLMs on **scientific-to- popular style transfer** — rewriting scientific essays so that they are understandable to a high school students.
+This repository provides an evaluation of LLMs on **scientific-to- popular style transfer** — rewriting scientific essays so that they are understandable to a high school students.